Before, Now & Then: Release

 The film had its world premiere in competition at the 72nd Berlin International Film Festival on 12 February 2022.
 Prior to, Wild Bunch acquired distribution rights to the film in January 2022.
+The North American distribution rights was acquired by Film Movement in August 2022.

 The film was distributed in Indonesia through streaming service Amazon Prime Video on 1 August 2022.
+The film was released theatrically in South Korea on 15 December 2022.
+The film received 6,763 admissions during its run in European theatres.

 Reception

+Box office

+As of 2 September 2023, Before, Now & Then has grossed $43,697 worldwide.
+The film has grossed $6,251 in South Korea.

+Critical reception

 Leslie Felperin of The Hollywood Reporter described the film as "an intoxicating, slow-burn melodrama" and praised Batara Goempar's cinematography and Ricky Lionardi's score, calling it "above and beyond".
 Writing for Variety, Michael Nordine compared the film to the work of Wong Kar-wai and Apichatpong Weerasethakul, stating, "[...] moves with its own dreamy cadence, with narrative developments washing over the film like waves".
 Wendy Ide of Screen International lauded Salma's performance and described the film as "a handsomely mounted period piece, which acknowledges the strength required by previous generations of Indonesian women to rise above the patriarchal demands of a restrictive society".
 Rory O'Connor at The Film Stage gave the film a 'B' grade and called it "begins with a ruthless decapitation, it is relentlessly well-mannered: all ointment, no flies".